 Smashed fingers is an injury involving trauma to one or more fingers.

-If an injury to a finger occurs at the tip and does not involve the joint or nail bed, you may not need the help of a doctor.
-If the tip of your finger bone is broken, your doctor may not recommend a splint.
+If an injury to a finger occurs at the tip and does not involve the joint or nail bed, you may not need the help of a health care provider.
+If the tip of your finger bone is broken, your provider may not recommend a splint.

-If the injury is more towards the palm or involved the joint, be sure to seek medical help right away.
+If the injury is more toward the palm or involves the joint, seek medical help right away.

-Finger(s) can be smashed by a hammer blow, a car door, a desk drawer, a baseball, or some other force.
+Finger(s) can be smashed by a hammer blow, car door, desk drawer, baseball, or some other force.

-Apply an ice pack to decrease the swelling.
-Over-the-counter pain medications may help relieve discomfort.
+Apply an ice pack to decrease swelling.
+Over-the-counter pain medicines may help relieve discomfort.

-If pain becomes excessive, with blood under the fingernail, talk to your health care provider.
-Your health care provider may assist you in taking the following steps to relieve the pressure and prevent the fingernail from falling off.
+If pain becomes severe, with blood under the fingernail, call your provider.
+Your provider may guide you in taking measures to relieve the pressure and prevent the fingernail from falling off.

-Call for immediate medical attention if the finger is deformed, or if the injury is not limited to the tip of the finger.
+Seek medical attention right away if the finger is bent and you can't straighten it, or if the injury involves more than the tip of the finger.

-Teach safety to young children, and use caution when shutting doors to make sure fingers are not in danger.
+Teach safety to young children.
+Use caution when shutting doors to make sure fingers are not in danger.

 Finger(s) - smashed; Crushed digits

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.